 A modern square church building with:

-• Large flat wall behind platform area to mount screen
+- Large flat wall behind the platform area to mount the screen

-• Roof beams to mount projector at regular intervals
+- Roof beams to mount the projector at regular intervals

-This may allow for a standard off-the-shelf screen mounted direct to a wall with a single projector mounted from a roof beam and can be achieved fairly easily with standard products and little installation difficulty.
+This may allow for a standard off-the-shelf screen mounted directly to a wall with a single projector mounted from a roof beam, and can be achieved fairly easily with standard products and little installation difficulty.

 Example Church 2: